I jolt awake at 2 am. I don’t look at the clock.

 Let’s Clear the Holistic Air

 I eat a Mediterranean style diet.
-In my house we joke that my title is CVO: Chief Vegetable Office.
-I watch my sugar intake and it is pretty limited.
+In my house we joke that my title is CVO: Chief Vegetable Officer.
+I watch my sugar intake and it’s pretty limited.
 So much so that my kids now check the labels on their snacks to see if the sugar content will push them over the 25 mg daily limit generally advised for added sugar in one’s diet – yet more discussion topics for their therapy sessions later in life.

 I cut out almost all alcohol 3 years ago.
-I stopped caffeine 4 years ago.
-I ate no gluten for almost 5 years, which coincided with the resolution of several health issues including a skin condition, a mysterious tooth ache and suddenly looking like I was 4.5 months pregnant on a regular basis.
-And I am very careful about how and when I introduce changes, particularly when it comes to diet.
-I believe you can easily land in disordered eating if you aren’t careful about the advice you are taking and the way you implement that advice.
+Stopped caffeine 4 years ago.
+I’ve been careful about avoiding certain foods for the last 5 years, which coincided with the resolution of several health issues including a skin condition, a mysterious tooth ache and suddenly looking like I was 4.5 months pregnant on a regular basis.
+And I’m very careful about how and when I introduce changes, particularly when it comes to diet.
+You can easily land in disordered eating if you aren’t careful about the advice you’re taking and the way you implement that advice.

 Despite My Best Efforts, Poor Sleep Is Still A Problem

-I should also add that I exercise almost daily.
-I try to meditate, emphasis on try.
-I have a killer bedtime routine.
-And I know all of the tips and tricks for a good night’s sleep.
+Almost daily exercise and a killer bedtime routine are musts.
+I try to meditate every day, emphasis on try.
+And all of the tips and tricks for a good night’s sleep are in my brain.
 And yet, I still often had trouble sleeping past 2 am.

-Oh the things I have tried.
-I have used sleeping pills on the rare occasion where the 2 am waking causes me to end up in what I call a sleep-stress spiral.
-I have used CBD and THC oil.
-I have tried all kinds of doses and formulations of melatonin.
+Oh the things I’ve tried.
+Sleeping pills on the rare occasion where the 2 am waking causes me to end up in what I call a sleep-stress spiral.
+CBD and THC oil.
+And all kinds of doses and formulations of melatonin.
 The supplements – too many to list.
 Suffice it to say that while some things may have helped, none were ever a long-term solution for my sleep problems.

-For the majority of my 2 am waking problem I have not taken any medications, other than the following supplements: vitamin C, D, B complex, omega 3s, and magnesium.
+For the majority of my 2 am waking problem I’ve not taken any medications, other than the following supplements: vitamin C, D, B complex, omega 3s, and magnesium.

 My Efforts Didn’t Improve Sleep

 I practice what qualified professionals preach.
-I am all about the gold stars.
+I’m all about the gold stars.
 And I was still regularly waking up at 2 am like there was a lion in my bedroom ready to pounce.
 I could fall asleep, no problem.
 I just couldn’t stay asleep.

 So Why The Constant Sleep Disturbances?